-- 'A'ishah, one of his wives, once mentioned an incident testifying to his faithfulness to Khadijah, who died during the early days of his mission and whom 'A'ishah did not know.
+The Prophet's Mosque, which he built in Madeenah, a holy city that is second in importance only to Makkah.
+Prophet Muhammad migrated to it and built his mosque in it, and he was later buried there.
+The Prophet's Mosque is visited by millions of Muslims every year. • 'A'ishah, one of his wives, once mentioned an incident testifving to his faithfulness to Khadijah, who died during the early days of his mission and whom 'A'ishah did not know.
 She said, "I did not feel jealous of any of the wives of the Prophet as much as I did of Khadijah though I did not see her.
 He used to mention her very often, and whenever he slaughtered a sheep, he would cut it into number of parts and send them to her female friends.
-When I sometimes said to him, 'You treat Khadijah in such a way as if there is no woman on earth except her,' he would say, 'Khadijah was such-and-such,' and would start enumerating her numerous good qualities" (Al-Bukhari: 3607). - The Negus, the Abyssinian king who had given refuge to Muslims in the early beginnings of Islam, once sent a delegation to Prophet Muhammad (PBUH).
-Upon the arrival of its members, he arose to serve them himself.
-His followers said to him, "We will serve them instead."
-"They received my followers warmly and were kind to them," he insisted, "and I would like to repay their kindness" (Shu'ab AI-Eemaan: 8704).
+When I sometimes said to him, 'You treat Khadijah in such a way as if there is no woman on earth except her,' he would say, 'Khadijah was such-and-such,' and would start enumerating her numerous good qualities" (Al-Bukhari: 3607).